 - 3.5 Merchant may not subsequently inquire on accounts that have previously returned a response of "Closed Account".

 - 3.6 At this time, only MasterCard-branded card programs are included in this service.
 Therefore, no account number should be longer than 19 digits.
 All account numbers should begin within the range of 51 through 55.

 - 3.7 Merchant may not submit ABU inquiries on behalf of any other entity.

 Merchant will update Cardholder account data within ten (10) days of receipt.

 5. ABU Pricing

-- 5.1 Match Fees: A fee of $0.12 is assessed by Processor on a per match basis, with a match considered to be any of the following responses: (i) Account Number Changes (includes Issuer Reason Codes R, B, and P) (ii) Expiration Date Changes (Issuer Reason Code E) (iii) Closed Notifications (Issuer Reason Code C)
+- 5.1 Match Fees: Merchant will pay the Processing Fees specified in the "Fee Schedule" of the Application, which is assessed on a per match basis, with a match considered to be any of the following responses: (i) Account Number changes (includes Issuer Reason Codes R, B and P) (ii) Expiration Date Changes (Issuer Reason Code E).

 - 5.2 Enrollment Fee: An enrollment fee of $50 is assessed by MasterCard on a per merchant number basis.
 Changes: Should MasterCard change the fee structure for ABU, the Processor will make similar changes to the merchant fee structure.